alfredxiao/jackplay/README.md

   ./run.sh
   ```

-3. Open browser and try things
+3. Open browser and point to Jackplay page

   Open [http://localhost:8181](http://localhost:8181), and try to play with it.

 ## Limitations